getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 - ``ExpectationSubcategory.NUMERICAL``: For expectations dealing with numeric data
 - ``ExpectationSubcategory.STRING``: For expectations dealing with string/text data
 - ``ExpectationSubcategory.ANY_VALUE``: For expectations that work with any data type
+- ``ExpectationSubcategory.UNIQUE``: For expectations related to uniqueness constraints

 Choose the category and subcategory that best describes your expectation's purpose.